DevelopersTopHat/react-native-dojo/README.md

     </TouchableOpacity>
 ```

-Each of these HTML-like tags translates to a widget that in iOS and Android.
-Similar to React, these components has props (properties) that can give you control of what they do.
+Each of these HTML-like tags translates to a widget that is in iOS and Android.
+Similar to React, these components have props (properties) that can give you control of what they do.
 Most components have a style property which allows you to change how it looks.
-Styles in React Native are similar to CSS, however, a lot of stylings available in CSS are not available in React Native. inversely there are a few styles available for React Native that are not available in CSS such as marginVertical.
+Styles in React Native are similar to CSS, however, a lot of stylings available in CSS are not available in React Native.
+Inversely there are a few styles available for React Native that are not available in CSS such as marginVertical.

  ```html
   const styles = StyleSheet.create({